yfxie/jekyll_i18n_multi_page/README.md

 ---
 {{ page.i18n.hello }}
 ```
-Using `i18n_locales` to declare the support locales.
-Then Jekyll will build `tw/index.html` file only.
+Using `i18n_locales` to declare the supported locales.
+In this example, Jekyll will build `tw/index.html` file only.

 **How to disable the features on certain pages**